-Carly Calhoun and her husband, John, knew they wanted to grow their family through adoption.
+Carly and her husband, John, knew they wanted to grow their family through adoption.
 The couple from British Columbia has adopted six children, including siblings Alicia and Tristin through the Dave Thomas Foundation for Adoption’s signature program, Wendy’s Wonderful Kids.
 They want anyone considering adoption to know that children in foster care are more than what they’ve experienced in their past.

 I knew I wanted a big family.

 I told John on our first date that adoption was a must for me.
 When we started our adoption journey everything seemed to go so quickly.
 We adopted our son, Cash, as a newborn.
 Two years later, our family expanded to include three siblings, Angelina, Louis and Roxy, who had spent their entire lives in foster care.
 Soon after, we met Kirsty Stormer, a Wendy’s Wonderful Kids adoption recruiter at the Adoptive Families Association of BC.

 Kirsty informed us that Angelina, Louis and Roxy had more siblings in foster care.
 We were asked about contacting them and keeping in touch.
 John and I said, “Well, let’s do better than that.
 Let’s try and adopt them.”
 In February 2016, we finalized our adoptions of Alicia and Tristin.
 Both children had spent more than 10 years in foster care.
 Without Wendy’s Wonderful Kids recruiter, Kirsty, our daughter would have most certainly aged out of care without a family.